-From the time Disney Parks and Disney Store locations around the world began reopening amid the COVID-19 pandemic last summer, Disney has been clear about their face mask policy.
+From the time Disney Parks and Disney Store locations worldwide began reopening amid the COVID-19 pandemic last summer, Disney has been clear about its face mask policy.

-All Guests age 2 and over at any Disney property must wear an appropriate face covering at all times (unless in a stationary position while actively eating or drinking).
+All Guests aged two and over at any Disney property must wear an appropriate face covering at all times (unless in a stationary position while actively eating or drinking).

-Disney, however, is still being vigilant regarding their face mask policies.
-This was recently evidenced at the Disney Store location in the Staten Island Mall.
-It is worth noting that New York Governor Andrew Cuomo has not removed the state’s mask regulations at this time.
+Disney, however, is still being vigilant regarding its face mask policies.
+It was recently evidenced at the Disney Store location in the Staten Island Mall.
+It is worth noting that New York Governor Andrew Cuomo has not removed the state’s mask regulations.

 New York City news station PIX 11 reported on the situation:

 …Alexis LaGrega, 8, was wearing a double ply Neck Gaiter.

 She was born with a condition called Microtia; her right ear is small and misshapen and she is partially deaf in that ear.
 She said when she has attempted to wear a face covering with ear loops, it often slides down her face and is painful.
 She wears a Neck Gaiter to school, to dance class and cheerleading without any objections from anyone .